All Episodes

 And you go from yay boosterism, again, beautiful, wonderful thing, to raw meritocracy, which is needed for survival.

-Because females see people doing badly, and especially if they don't have kids themselves, they want to help, they want to support, they want to uh make things equal, that they're really, really uncomfortable at seeing failure.
+And raw meritocracy gets washed away under the endless waves of female voting because females see People doing badly, and especially if they don't have kids themselves, they want to help, they want to support, they want to make things equal.

-Whereas uh men, it's important to know and see failure to make sure you don't give your spear to the guy who can't throw.
+Whereas men, it's important to know and see failure to make sure you don't give your spear to the guy who can't throw.

 And you don't give your seeds to the guy who can't plant, and you don't give your scarce swords and shields to the guys who can't fight.